A62/A644 (Wakefield Road) Link Road

 I do not understand turning Oak Road into a one way system for part of it.
 As someone who uses this road multiple times a day in both direction for work and social trips I feel this is just unnecessary.
 The only thing needed here is consideration and manners from road users on Leeds Road.
 And yes I have already filled in the survey but there was no place or proposed plan that included this.
 As for the changed at cooper bridge.
 As others have mentioned the problem is coming towards the roundabout from Leeds Road and Huddersfield Road.
 Some kind of filter lane needs to be in place for traffic going towards the motorway as this is the hotspot for traffic.
 It takes me 7 minutes to get to work if I leave at 7am or 6pm.
 If I travel at 8am or decide to leave school shortly after I have dismissed the children, my travel time increases to 40 minutes.

-SarElizPal asked over 5 years ago
+SarElizPal asked almost 6 years ago

 Thank you for taking the time to provide your comment on the options proposals.
 This will be taken into consideration as a part of the analysis reporting stage which follows public engagement.